yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

 ### Task 1: Set up Cloud Infrastructure

+First, we need to set up the cloud infrastructure.
+We will use PowerShell scripts and the Azure Command Line Interface (CLI) to set this up.

+1. Open your local GitHub folder for your `mcw-continuous-delivery-lab-files` repository.

-1. Open the `deploy-infrastructure.ps1` PowerShell script in the `infrastructure` folder of your lab files GitHub repository and add a custom lowercase three-letter abbreviation for the `$studentprefix` variable on the first line.
+2. Open the `deploy-infrastructure.ps1` PowerShell script in the `infrastructure` folder.
+Add a custom lowercase three-letter abbreviation for the `$studentprefix` variable on the first line.

     ```pwsh
-    $studentprefix = "hbs"                                  # <-- Modify this value
+    $studentprefix = "Your 3 letter abbreviation here"  # <-- Modify this value
     $resourcegroupName = "fabmedical-rg-" + $studentprefix
     $cosmosDBName = "fabmedical-cdb-" + $studentprefix
     $webappName = "fabmedical-web-" + $studentprefix